nationalarchives/front-end-development-guide/development-guide.md

 Further detail about the approach and implementation can be found in [tna-components](https://github.com/nationalarchives/tna-components) which acts as **the sole repository** for components that are to be used across environments.

-#### Not all JavaScript should be written as a component

-The move to a component mindset does not mean that all JavaScript features will be implements as React components, or that all new features should be implemented in React.
-There is a place for vanilla JavaScript and jQuery.
+### Some key points about components

-#### How to identify whether a feature is an appropriate candidate for implementation as a component
+#### How to determine if a feature is an appropriate candidate for implementation as a component

 There are a number of questions that developers should use to determine whether the component approach is suitable for a specific feature.
 These include:

-* Is this a feature that is - or is likely to be - implemented across multiple applications and stacks?
+* Is it a feature that is - or is likely to be - implemented across multiple applications and stacks?
 If so, it may be a candidate for componentization.
 If not, it probably isn't.
 * On balance, does the development of a component help us over the short- medium- and long-term.
 * To what extent will the component be replicating functionality that will also exist in the server-rendered code?
 If it is essentially the same, it may be that the server-rendered code alone will suffice (subject to the impact on user experience, of course)

-**Please always speak to the Lead Front End Developer _before_ embarking on development of a component.**
+#### ⚠️ Speak to the Lead Front End Developer _before_ embarking on creating a component

+This will help ensure we have a consistent approach and to allow developers to get a view on how best we might approach the feature as well as get a view on any potential pitfalls.

+#### ⚠️ Not all JavaScript should be written as a component

+The move to a component mindset does not mean that all JavaScript features will be implements as React components, or that all new features should be implemented in React.
+There is a place for vanilla JavaScript and jQuery.

 ### Services for Government users